RobertoPirrone/ic-expo-mvp/README.md

 # Welcome to your Expo app 👋

-Starting from a clean, up to date [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app), we have integrated the Internet Identity MVP developed by Kaia Peacock
+Changes to Kaia's repo needed for Expo SDK52 (cli 0.22.20)

-This repo is a first attempt, still in its early stage, tested only on a simulator
+This repo is still in its early stage, tested only on the iOS simulator

+Basically:
+    * updated package versions
+    * the content of App.js now is src/app/index.tsx
+    * the URL of the deep link contains the string *redirect*, so a redirect.tsx is needed under src/app
+    * deep link URL is taken from the environment (EXPO_PUBLIC_DEEP_LINK)
+    * I used Expo Go, so the deep link url has a *exp:* scheme: exp://127.0.0.1:8081/--/

 ## Get started